< Go to Avalanche Airbag

 This is where the ABS technology suffers the biggest downfall.
 The TSA doesn't allow you to bring nitrogen filled canisters, either empty or full, onto a commercial aircraft, even in your checked luggage.
 If there isn't a location at your destination to perform a cartridge and trigger swap your only option is to pay a hazards material fee of $25-70 to ship your canister ahead to your destination.
 When you pay this fee you can ship the canister full.

 Comfort and Fit

-The "Tuck-away" carrying system work great for both skis or a snowboard.
+The "Tuck-away" carrying system worked great for both skis or a snowboard.
 The metal buckle which closes the waist belt is bomber and easy to use even with big gloves on.
 Like all the other airbag packs we tested, the Patrol 24 features a leg strap to help keep the pack from being pulled off the top of you.
 The small pockets on the waist belt were easy to operate and were the perfect size for a GU, inclinometer, ski straps or the activation handle when it's not in use.
-The over-sized fleeced-lined goggle pocket was also nice for goggles or sunglasses or smaller items like a map or chap stick.
+The over-sized fleeced-lined goggle pocket was also nice for goggles or sunglasses or smaller items like a map or chapstick.

 — Ian Nicholson

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.